Rudy0/pitchperfectapp/README.md

 ## Description

 Record sounds and plays them back with different effects.
-Udacity project build during iOS Developer Nanodegree.
+Udacity project build during iOS Developer Nanodegree Program.
 Icons and a basic structure was provided by Udacity.

 ![](pitchperfect.png)
 ### Features